 Alyson Provax is an artist living in Portland, Oregon.
-She is interested in words written and spoken, type and text.
-Her inspirations include astronomy, literature, the science of memory and the brain, UFO encounters, and reflecting on feelings and the body.
+She is interested in words, type, and text.
+Her inspirations include literature, the science of memory and the brain, astronomy, feelings and the body, and relationships.

 Her work is based in printmaking, but often expands into animation and collage.
 She works experimentally, and frequently makes one-of-a-kind prints rather than editions, using the matrix to create repetition.